saud-learning-services/canvas-create-group-peer-review/README.md

 5. The peer review assignment is random, so when you run will be different each time

 ▶️ When you are ready select Kernel -> Restart & Run All.
+▶️ If you make any changes you need to Restart & Run All to refresh the data

 ## Getting Started
 ### Sauder Operations